Boluwatife-Aminu-Taiwo/Photo-gallery-app/README.md

-# Getting Started with Create React App
+# Photo-Gallery App

+## A Photo collection app that displays photos in a modal when clicked on

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).